 Wayang Kulit Bali | Shadow Puppets of Bali | Stories by Soumya

-Indonesian shadow puppets made of leather on display at the Setia Darma puppet museum.
+Indonesian shadow puppets made of leather are on display at the Setia Darma Puppet Museum.

-Shadow puppetry or shadow play has been a popular form of storytelling since ancient ages.
-It has had a long history in Asia especially in Southeast Asia, India, and China.
+Shadow puppetry or shadow play has been a popular form of storytelling since ancient times.
+It has a long history in Asia, especially in Southeast Asia, India, and China.

-Shadow puppets of Indonesia are called Wayang Kulit.
-Wayang in local Bahasa means “shadow” and refers to the entire gamut of shadow plays in Indonesia.
+Indonesian shadow puppets are called Wayang Kulit.
+Wayang, in local Bahasa, means “shadow” and refers to the entire gamut of shadow plays in Indonesia.
 Kulit, on the other hand, means leather.
 The puppets are called Wayang Kulit because the puppet figures are usually made of leather.

 What is the art of Wayang Kulit?

-The art of Wayang Kulit is popular not only in Bali but across the whole of Indonesia.
-Puppet plays are often used to convey stories of God, impart morality lessons, or educate common man about good and evil.
+The art of Wayang Kulit is famous not only in Bali but across Indonesia.
+Puppet plays are often used to convey stories of God, impart morality lessons, or educate the common man about good and evil.

 It is not unusual for locals to host Wayang plays on birthdays, anniversaries, and other special occasions.
 Indonesian puppet theatres are pretty common across the country.

-We can clearly see that shadow puppets do not just mean entertainment in Indonesia.
+Shadow puppets do not just mean entertainment in Indonesia.
 They mean much more.
-They are part of daily routines and of the religious and social fabric of the country.
+They are part of daily routines and of the country’s religious and social fabric.

-Wayang Kulit has developed into an Indonesian institution over centuries and is still quite popular because of its integration into the social fabric of the county.
+Wayang Kulit has developed into an Indonesian institution over the centuries and is still quite popular because of its integration into the county’s social fabric.

 Interesting facts about Indonesian shadow puppets